treyhardin/WebSynth/README.md

 ## MIDI Configuration

 The MIDI mappings were originally set up for the [Arturia Minilab Mk II](https://www.arturia.com/products/hybrid-synths/minilab-mkii/overview) but can easily be configured for other devices.
 All core settings can be accessed via `src/midi-config.js`.
+See comments in `keyDownHandler` and `rangeHandler` for instructions - basically, just `console.log` the input parameter to see your input data.
+It'll output an array with the following values `[status code, note, velocity]`.
+The `note` value is what you'll wanna plug in to `midi-config.js`.
 I'll probably add a MIDI configuration step in the frontend at some point but, but 🤷‍♂️.

 ## Coming Soon